govinsprabhu/LineDetector/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

   * One of the obvious shortcomings in my submission I can see was, the algorithm is not working properly for curved roads.
 I tried for various hyper-parameters for the Optional challenge, but could not make it work properly.
+  * Only taking Region of interest in the front view.
+Not considering left, right or back view in the case of turn or reverse.

 ### 3. Suggest possible improvements to your pipeline